yvonneli7/MyYelp/README.md

-My Yelp to practice React!
+My Yelp to practice React! 😋

-Run npm start!
+download and run npm start!